cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 requires binary64 support, as binary16 and binary32 provide non-zero
 fractions of seconds only for a short period of time around early 1970.
-An application that requires tag number 1 support may restrict the enclosed value to be an integer (or a floating-point value) only.
+An application that requires tag number 1 support may restrict the tag content to be an integer (or a floating-point value) only.

 ### Bignums {#bignums}